Although more research is needed on how alcohol affects IBS, drinking in moderation may help avoid making symptoms worse.

 - sweet dessert wine

-If you decide to drink alcohol, pay attention to your consumption to help you determine whether the type and amount of alcohol affects your IBS, and if so, how.
+If you decide to drink alcohol, pay attention to your consumption to help you determine whether the type and amount of alcohol affect your IBS, and if so, how.

 Here are some tips to keep in mind: